An important facet of any relationship is good communication. Read these tips to learn how to effectively communicate with your strong-willed child.

-And a vastly important aspect of this skills is body language.
+And a vastly important aspect of these skills is body language.
 This is why you put down the distractions.
 You face the person who is talking to you.
 You look that person in the eye.
 You nod as he is talking.
 This not only shows the person you are talking to that you are paying attention, but it provides you with the opportunity to pick up on their non-verbal cues.
 The majority of information is passed through non-verbal cues.
 If you aren’t looking, you don’t see them.

-Problem Two: Monopolizing The Conversation
+Communication Problem Two: Monopolizing The Conversation

 This is pretty simple.
 You shouldn’t be the only one talking.
 You need to take turns.
 The other person needs to be able to talk also.

-Problem Three: Silence
+Communication Problem Three: Silence

 This is the opposite of problem two.
 You should be silent.
 You need to talk.
 Both parties need to talk.

-Problem Four: Being Judgemental
+Communication Problem Four: Being Judgmental

 You don’t say, “I hear you are saying that you are feeling upset by what Bobby said to you.
 Well, you tend to have a short fuse so I am sure you said something awful to Bobby first.
 Is that correct?”
 If you judge, you are no longer listening to understand.

-Problem Five: Bringing Up The Past
+Communication Problem Five: Bringing Up The Past

 If something has been discussed and supposedly resolved, forgive and move on.
 If you bring up things the other person thinks you have forgiven him for, then he will have no reason to seek reconciliation and forgiveness now.
 Why work to attain something you can never get?
-Besides, the actions of other people don’t justify your actions.

-Problem Six: Focusing on Who Is To Blame
+Communication Problem Six: Focusing on Who Is To Blame

 It is really hard to pinpoint exactly who is to blame and who is at fault.
 Most of the time, if there is a problem it is with both parties.
 Instead, focus on solutions.
 What can you both do to improve the situation?

-Problem Seven: Cross Complaining
+Communication Problem Seven: Cross Complaining

 If one person comes to the other with a complaint, resolve that complaint.
 If one is upset by the other’s lack of doing dishes, talk about dishes.
 The other can bring up affection at a later time after dishes are resolved.
 Again, the actions of other people don’t justify your actions.

-Problem Eight: Mind Reading
+Communication Problem Eight: Mind Reading